-Growth, value, and income mutual funds and ETFs (exchanged traded funds) may also be a good choice if you want a blend of both types of stocks in your portfolio.
-This can provide you some short-term income while also generating long-term growth from a part of your portfolio.
+Growth, value, and income mutual funds and ETFs (exchanged-traded funds) may also be a good choice if you want a blend of both types of stocks in your portfolio.
+This can provide you with some short-term income while also generating long-term growth from a part of your portfolio.

 You will need to understand the investment instruments that are available to you.
 The three basic types are stocks, bonds, and mutual funds.
 The risk profile of each instrument can vary.
 Understanding each instrument will help you build a blend that suits you best.

 A stock is a security that represents proportionate ownership of the company that has issued the stock.
 Stocks are a part of most investment portfolios because historically investors have earned superior returns over time in stocks compared to most other asset classes.

 ☝️ It’s important to understand the risk-reward ratio and be judicious about stocks.
 These investments are inherently volatile.